acornejo/kilobot-labs/README.md

 turn left, turn right-- in a loop.
 To do this we will use the function `set_motors` that takes values for each of the two motors, and we will use the calibrated constants that we set in Lab 1.1.
-Read the API page (link) to see how to use `set_motors`.
+Read the [API page](https://www.kilobotics.com/docs/index.html) to see how to use `set_motors`.
 There's one important caveat.
 When the motors are first turned on, we must set the motors to the maximum speed for 15 ms or so, in order for the kilobot to overcome static friction.
 We call this spinning up the motors.
 Therefore, for the robot to move it must first spin up the motors and then set its desired motion.
 Motors need to be spinup every time the robot changes its direction of motion.
+This can be done through the `spinup_motors` function, also described in the [API page](https://www.kilobotics.com/docs/index.html).

 Create a file called `simple-movement.c`.
 Here's the pseudocode you need to write.
 Then compile, upload and run your code!